lucrnz/site/content/blog/bash-python-venv.md

 title = "How to use a Python venv from a Bash script" date = 2023-01-26 description = "And an example building a simple API to show off"

+[extra]
+long_description = "Learn how to use Python venv from a Bash script.
+You will also build an example API and configure systemd to run it."
 +++

 This is my first post being uploaded here and on `DEV.to`!
 Go [check it out there](https://dev.to/lucrnz/how-to-use-python-venv-from-a-bash-script-1p7l) too